Blake-Madden/Wisteria-Dataviz/README.md

 -DwxWidgets_CONFIG_EXECUTABLE=/home/myname/wxWidgets/gtk-build/wx-config
 ```

-If using KDevelop, go to `Project -> Open Configuration... -> Cmake` and you can edit this
+If using KDevelop, go to `Project -> Open Configuration... -> Cmake` and you can edit that
 variable there.

 Dependencies